The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Non-Linear Price Functions

-In case $d=2$, we can obtain an analytical form of $k^\star$.
-This allows us to have a tight estimation of $PoA=27/19$.
-However, the rest part of proof looks different from the proof of Theorem \ref{thm:PoA-mono-ub}.
+In case $d=2$, we can obtain an analytical form of $k^\star$ and a tight estimation of $PoA=27/19$.
+The proof of Theorem \ref{thm:PoA-mono-2-ub} follows a different structure from the general monomial case and is presented in full in Appendix \ref{appendix:proof-thm-mono-2-ub-full}.